 But I love it.
 I absolutely love it.

 I quickly decided that I will not fail.
 That’s simply not my style.
 Not to mention, I don’t want to say goodbye.
-That would not be fair to you.
-That would not be fair to me.
 I was just having a bad day.

 What I decided was that I need to look at things differently and impose some guidelines and rules for myself.
 Here is a short list of what I came up with.
 I’m hoping you will offer some additional new suggestions.